ahmedmusawir/wp-hooks-test-theme/README.md

+# Skeleton Press
-# wp-hooks-test-theme
+## wp-hooks-test-theme
-This Theme is to test WP Hooks and Filters
+This Theme is to test WP Hooks and Filters, well atleast started out that way.
+Then alpha framework was added on slowly ...